-If a student attempts an MDA course and withdraws or fails the course two times, the student is ineligible to continue in the program.
-This includes final course grades of "F, W, or WX."
+If a student attempts an MDA course and fails the course two times, the student is ineligible to continue in the program.
+This includes final course grades of "F."

 Testing Methodology

 Testing may be delivered in any of the following formats: